xandkar/data-mill/README.md

       (Graphite, Cacti, Munin, a data scientist, etc).

 * __sieve__
-    - PLUG-IN: lives with dmill_reclaimer and extracts target data out of raw sensor outputs
+    - PLUG-IN: lives with reclaimer and extracts target data out of raw sensor outputs
-    - Executed by the dmill_reclaimer on the appropriate raw output types
+    - Executed by the reclaimer on the appropriate raw output types
     - stdin: raw output
     - stdout: formatted data